The Times of TrentonJersey, U.S. Autism rates hit new high

 The study also found autism disorders were almost five times more common in boys, while a growing number of black and Hispanic children were also reported to have them.

 Advocacy groups seized on the new numbers as further evidence autism research and services should get more attention.

 "Autism is now officially becoming an epidemic in the United States," said Mark Roithmayr, president of Autism Speaks.

-“We as a nation must do much more, especially to determine causation and ensure early diagnosis, so interventional care can begin as early as possible
+“We as a nation must do much more, especially to determine causation and ensure early diagnosis, so interventional care can begin as early as possible," said Smith.

 The CDC study is considered the most comprehensive U.S. investigation of autism prevalence to date.
 Researchers gathered data from areas of 14 states, including New Jersey, looking specifically at 8-year-old children because most autism is diagnosed by that age.
 They checked health and school records to see which children met the criteria for autism, even if they hadn’t been formally diagnosed.
 Then the researchers calculated how common the disorder was in each place and overall.